Complete condition for nonzero quantum correlation in continuous variable systems: Discussion and conclusion

-Actually, $Q$ is non-negative for all the two-mode states, since the integrand in the integral over $\lambda$ and $\lambda'$ in Eq. (\ref{8}) is nonnegative.
-From this point of view, $Q$ can be regarded as a candidate for quantum correlation measures, because it is always nonnegative, and $Q=0$ if and only if the state is of zero quantum discord.
-If a zero-discord state $\sigma_0$ has experimental imperfections, for example, it mixes with an arbitrarily small amount of noise, i.e., $\sigma_0'=(\sigma_0+\epsilon \varrho)/(1+\epsilon)$ where $\epsilon$ is an arbitrarily small quantity and $\varrho$ is a nonzero-discord state.
-One can see that $Q(\sigma_0')\sim O(\epsilon)$, that is to say $Q(\sigma_0')$ is also arbitrarily small, which means $\sigma_0'$ has arbitrarily small amount of quantum discord.
-In that sense, the marker $Q$ is robust with respect to experimental imperfections.
-Furthermore, the marker $Q$ can be rewritten as $Q(\varrho)=-\mathrm{Tr}(W\varrho^{\otimes4})$ where $W$ is the quantum discord witness shown in Ref. \cite{yu2}.
-Therefore, for an experimentally unknown state, $Q$ can be easily measured by a designed quantum circuit in Ref. \cite{yu2}, since $Q=\langle\sigma_x^1\rangle-\langle\sigma_x^2\rangle$ with $\langle\sigma_x^i\rangle$ being the local $\sigma_x$-measurement on the $i$-th auxiliary qubit.
+In fact, $Q_r$ is non-negative for all the two-mode states, since the integrand in the integral over $\lambda$ and $\lambda'$ in Eq. (\ref{8}) is nonnegative and $Q_1>0$, and for two-mode squeezed vacuum states when the squeezing parameter $r\rightarrow\infty$ (i.e., the original, normalized Einstein-Podolsky-Rosen state) the marker $Q_r$ reaches its limit $Q_r\rightarrow1$.
+From this point of view, $Q_r$ may be regarded as a candidate for quantum correlation measures, because it is always nonnegative, and $Q_r=0$ if and only if the state is of zero quantum correlation.
+If a zero quantum correlation state $\sigma_0$ has experimental imperfections, for example, it mixes with an arbitrarily small amount of noise, i.e., $\sigma_0'=(\sigma_0+\epsilon \varrho)/(1+\epsilon)$ where $\epsilon$ is an arbitrarily small quantity and $\varrho$ is a nonzero-correlation state.
+One can see that $Q_r(\sigma_0')\sim O(\epsilon)$, since from Eq. (\ref{Qr3}) we have